fbpx

 • Lower monthly payments: Think of it as subscription healthcare benefits, You can start or stop any time, You have monthly payments, and the flexibility to choose a plan that has only the benefits you need.
 Since everyone chips in a bit and is generally healthy – just like you, the overall cost is lower.

 • Out-of-pocket costs that won’t wreck your wallet: Every cost-sharing plan is different, but most have options with reasonable maximums for unexpected medical emergencies. (indipop can help you find plans with out-of-pocket maxes as low as $1,000, which is pretty darn good compared to some insurance deductibles.)
-This way, you know the absolute most you’ll ever pay in a given year, even if you get hit by a medical curveball.
+This way, you know the max you’ll ever pay in a given year, even if you get hit by a medical curveball.

 • Open Networks: See any doc you want, forget in-network, out-of-network drama.
 Cost sharing lets you pick whichever doctor your heart desires.
 This can be especially important if you have a specific specialist you trust or have a strong preference for continuity of care.